NREL/altrios/src/updating.md

 After that, just run `sh publish.sh`

 ## Troubleshooting
-Check that https://github.com/NREL/fastsim/settings/pages is set to deploy from the `mdbook-src` branch.
+Check that https://github.com/NREL/fastsim/settings/pages is set to deploy from the `mdbook-publish` branch.